 This is hands down my favorite hot weather snack.
 Is it hot where you are?
 It’s about 95 degrees here and I have about a million cucumbers growing in my garden.
 Sadly, in this heat, the cucumbers are about all I have growing at the moment.
 But I’ll take my cucumbers and be happy about them.
 And make salad.

-I usually eat this alone (standing up) but these cucumbers also work great as a condiment for sandwiches, burgers… an easy side to go along with whatever you’re grilling (although for a grilling side, replace wakame with red onion slices).
+I usually eat this alone (standing up) but these cucumbers also work great as a condiment for sandwiches or burgers… an easy side to go along with whatever you’re grilling (although for a grilling side, replace wakame with red onion slices).
 Best served icy cold.

-Slice cucumber into very thin coins using a mandoline (if you have one).
+- Slice the cucumber into very thin coins using a mandolin (if you have one).

-In a small bowl mix together cucumbers, rice vinegar, agave, salt, and toss gently.
-Place in the refrigerator for 5 or 10 minutes (you can also leave them there for at least a day).
+- In a small bowl mix together the cucumber slices, rice vinegar, agave, and a pinch of salt, and toss gently.
+Place in the refrigerator for 5 or 10 minutes or up to a day.

-Dehydrate your wakame flakes by placing them in a small bowl and covering them with water.
-They will increase to about 10 times the size they were as dried flakes and the will take less than a minute to rehydrate.
+- Rehydrate your wakame flakes, if using, by placing them in a small bowl and covering them with water.
+They will increase to about 10 times the size they were as dried flakes, and they will take less than a minute to rehydrate.